The Best Beaches in South Australia for Fun in the Sun

 Maslin Beach

-Just north of Aldinga, Maslin Beach is a stunning seaside spot, regarded as one of the most beautiful beaches to see.
-Known locally as Maslins, the high cliffs near Blanche Point are a perfect picnic area, while at the southern end of the 3km stretch is Australia's first legal nudist beach with designated areas reserved for nude bathing.
+Just north of Aldinga, Maslin Beach is a stunning seaside spot, regularly regarded as one of the most beautiful beaches in the state.
+Known locally as Maslins, the high cliffs near Blanche Point are a perfect picnic area, while at the southern end of the 3km stretch is Australia’s first legal nudist beach with designated areas reserved for nude bathing.

 Waitpinga Beach